Pietro Maria Rocca

 Pietro Maria Rocca (24 August 1847 – 26 August 1918) was an Italian historian.

 Biography

-He was born from a quite rich family in Alcamo, in the province of Trapani; after he had finished his studies among the Jesuits, he entered the episcopal seminary of Mazara del Vallo, but as he had no inclination for an ecclesiastical career, he left this seminary and followed his studies independently.
+He was born into quite a rich family in Alcamo, in the province of Trapani; after he had finished his studies among the Jesuits, he entered the episcopal seminary of Mazara del Vallo, but as he had no inclination for an ecclesiastical career, he left this seminary and followed his studies independently.
 Since his youth, however, he committed himself in the social field and for the public good.

 In 1863 they founded the first Conference of Saint Vincent de Paul in Alcamo, and in 1871 Pietro Maria Rocca promoted the institution of a boarding school of little artisans for the sustenance and education of young boys coming from poor families at the ex Convent of Saint Francis.
 In spite of all its appreciations, the boarding school was closed after a little time due to financial problems.